Katy mentors and educates young professionals and helps those beginning their careers and financial journeys to make informed decisions.

 Self-taught coders will become a bigger part of the workforce.

 As humans live longer, the medical field will continue to boom.
-The aging baby boomer generation will need more care and medicine.
+Aging generations will need more care and medicine.

-It's not just doctors and nurses with promising careers.
+It's not just doctors and nurses that will have promising careers.
 Physical therapists were on the top of the list of jobs expected to outpace the market by 2050.

 Assistants and aides for therapists is also a promising market.
-Most assistant positions can be secured with a 4-year degree and training on the job.
+Most assistant positions can be secured with a four-year degree and training on the job.

 Most of the work done by these positions will be similar to what is it today.
 Therapists and their assistants provide hands-on patient care that can't be replaced by a machine.

 Hospitals, nursing homes, and clinics all need facility managers and administrators.
 These workers will handle logistics, insurance, and planning for a whole facility or just a department.